726-project/when_to_interrupt/README.md

 ## Workflow of the Project
 1. Data Proprocessing
     * We are using Annotation tools that was developed by previous people.
-[GitHub Resposity](https://github.com/leomorpho/confusion_detection)
+[GitHub](https://github.com/leomorpho/confusion_detection)
     * data_aggregator.py will create the dataset in floder "./processed_data"
         * All the 60 features stored in "./processed_data/all/*json"
         * Hat orientation features stored in "./processed_data/hat/*json"